 3. Beneficial: supplementary and helpful, but not necessary for the job.
 Candidates will benefit from having these skills but are qualified without them.

-26] For the skill you want to rate, decide whether it is Critical, Important or Beneficial.
+22] For the skill, decide whether it is Critical, Important or Beneficial.

-27] Hover your mouse over the three circles in the Editor Rating column.
+23] Hover your mouse over the three circles in the Editor column.

-28] If the skill is Critical, click the right-most circle.
+24] If the skill is Critical, click the right-most circle.
 If it's Important, click the center circle.
 If it's Beneficial, click the left-most circle.
-The circles will fill in to indicate your choice and the skill will move down to the Rated skills list.
+The circles will fill in to indicate your choice.

 Finish Editing Skills

-Your next step is to invite Reviewers to review the Job Profile you just created.
+If you send the Job Profile off to be reviewed, your next step is to invite Reviewers to review the Job Profile.
 To learn how to do that, see the Invite Reviewers User Guide.